 Overland Travel in Japan

-Driving your overland vehicle to Japan isn’t much done, which is a missed opportunity.
+Driving to Japan isn’t done by many overlanders, which is a missed opportunity.
 With an excellent infrastructure for independent travel, your overland vehicle will take you to corners and landscapes where trains and buses don’t go.

 Japan is very safe to travel and finding places to pop your rooftop tent easy.
 Drive from the southern island of Kyushu to explore Japan’s origins and rich history to the busy and economically booming island of Honshu for big-city madness, to visit the Land Cruiser Factory, and remote-landscape charms in the north.
 The northernmost island of Hokkaido is an ultimate destination for a serious winter overland experience.

 Thick snow, icy roads, plummeting temperatures – overlanding in winter.
 How do you do it?
 Here are tips on how to prepare your overland vehicle for winter.

 Non-fiction, fiction, travel memoirs and guidebooks, this overview of books on Japan will help you get started to prepare for your journey.

 Money matters, documentation, sightseeing, public transport, fuel and gas stations, car maintenance and more in our Japan Budget Report.

 What a journey it has been!
 9 months, 11 islands, 12,000 kilometers from Kyushu in the south to Hokkaido in the north.
 We kept you updated through our ‘Where are … Read more